-Sigatoka town lies along the Coral Coast of the mainland Fiji.
+Sigatoka town lies along the Coral Coast.
 We hired a car and took an afternoon trip to the town to check out the local activities and stock up on snacks and drinks.

 The town is on the bank of Fiji’s second largest river – the Sigatoka River – (which name came first is a bit of an chicken and egg question) surrounded by hilly terrains.
 There are a few souvenir shops that are of good value (don’t ever buy from the stores in resorts, they are at least twice the cost as in town!) and has two supermarkets, two bakeries and a central produce market that kept us busy for the whole afternoon.
 The mangoes and bananas are good and cheap (FJ$1-FJ$2 per pile/bunch) and the locals are extremely friendly.

-That is one thing I have discovered about Fiji – the locals are really friendly.
+That is one thing I have discovered about Fiji – the locals are really welcoming and full of smiles.
 It’s ‘Bula!’ everywhere and most of the time they don’t try to rip you off.

 A good 15 mins bump along an unpaved road into the hills surrounding Sigatoka is the Tavuni Fort, a old Tonga heritage that is rarely visited, but certainly deserve to be mentioned.